 \section{Introduction and main results}

 {\ }

 \textbf{1.1.
 Background.} Rigidity statements are central to our differential geometric understanding of curvature conditions.
-In the study of scalar curvature lower bounds, fundamental works of Gromov-Lawson \cite{GL} and Schoen-Yau \cite{SY} show the following rigidity statement: {\emph{A Riemannian $n$-torus $(T^n,\G)$ of nonnegative scalar curvature, $R_\G\geq0$, must be flat.}} This is known as the Geroch Conjecture or the Scalar Torus Rigidity Theorem.
+In the study of scalar curvature lower bounds, fundamental works of Gromov--Lawson \cite{GL} and Schoen--Yau \cite{SY} show the following rigidity statement: {\emph{A Riemannian $n$-torus $(T^n,\G)$ of nonnegative scalar curvature, $R_\G\geq0$, must be flat.}} This is known as the Geroch Conjecture or the Scalar Torus Rigidity Theorem.
 To deepen our understanding of scalar curvature, the next step is to investigate the associated almost-rigidity or stability problem, which asks the following: \textit{To what extent is a Riemannian torus $(T^n,\G)$ of almost nonnegative scalar curvature $R_\G>-\varepsilon$ close to being flat?} This is a developing subject of active interest -- several special cases have been addressed \cite{Allen_2021, AHLP, Chu-Lee_2022, CKP}, though the general picture remains unclear.

 There are known challenges in this problem due to the considerable flexibility of the almost nonnegative scalar curvature condition.
-One source of this flexibility is the following construction that dates back to Gromov-Lawson \cite{GL} and Schoen-Yau \cite{SY}.
+One source of this flexibility is the following construction that dates back to Gromov--Lawson \cite{GL} and Schoen--Yau \cite{SY}.
 Given a Riemannian manifold $(M^n,\G)$ with $R_\G\geq\lambda$, a point $p\in M^n$, and a small $\epsilon>0$.
 One can locally alter $(M^n,g)$ so that an annular region about $p$ becomes cylindrical, i.e. isometric to the product of a small round $S^{n-1}$ and an interval, and the new scalar curvature is at least $\lambda-\varepsilon$.
 When $\epsilon\to0$, the cross-sectional width of the cylinder converges to zero.
 Some detailed constructions can be found in \cite{BDS, Dodziuk, GL, Sweeney_2023}.
-Based on this construction, several classical examples can be made.
+Based on this construction, several examples can be made.